 North Old World Third Street was put on the National Register of Historic places March 19, 1987 and on the State Register on Jan 1, 1989.
 Any changes to buildings, signs, etc, need to go through the City of Milwaukee’s Historic Preservation Committee for approval, and must fit into their ideas for the Historic Integrity of the Street.

-Please fill out the information below and we'll get back to you promptly with more information and finalize your event!
+Please fill out the information below and we'll get back to you promptly with more information and finalize your group tour event!

 Like the idea of entertainment on the 2nd Floor but a more formal dinner on the 3rd Floor?
 Book both!
 We’ve got a great variety of ideas awaiting here for you, just let us know what you are looking for and we’ll make it happen!